Centroiding

 # min_peaks=5 means a centroid must be supported by at least 5 raw measurements.

-Use noise_filter only if you have a calibrated threshold or a specific method validated
+Use intensity-based noise= filters only if you have a calibrated

 tdfpy.merge_peaks